-Berries (blueberries, strawberries, cranberries, raspberries, and blackberries) may help prevent clogged arteries by reducing inflammation and cholesterol accumulation, improving artery function, and protecting against cellular damage.
+Berries (blueberries, strawberries, cranberries, raspberries, and blackberries) may help prevent clogged arteries by supporting healthy inflammatory response and preventing cholesterol accumulation, improving artery function, and protecting against cellular damage.

-Citrus fruits (oranges, lemons, limes and similar fruits) – Citrus flavonoids can decrease inflammation and help prevent free radicals in the body from oxidizing LDL (bad) cholesterol.
+Citrus fruits (oranges, lemons, limes, and similar fruits) – Citrus flavonoids can support a healthy inflammatory response and help prevent free radicals in the body from oxidizing LDL (bad) cholesterol.
 Oxidized LDL is associated with atherosclerosis development and progression.

 Eating cruciferous vegetables like broccoli, cabbage, and cauliflower may help reduce your chances of developing clogged arteries.
 These types of vegetables work by lowering carotid intima-media thickness (CIMT), which is a measurement to assess a person’s risk of atherosclerosis-related disease.

 Beets are another great vegetable because they are a rich source of nitrates, which your body converts to nitric oxide.
-This helps dilate and improve blood vessel function and decrease inflammation, both of which may help prevent atherosclerosis.
+This helps dilate and improve blood vessel function and support healthy inflammatory response, both of which may help prevent atherosclerosis.

 Green leafy vegetables such as lettuces, kale, arugula, Swiss chard, and spinach are also good sources of dietary nitrates, which can help improve blood vessel function and reduce inflammation.

 In fact, multiple clinical studies have shown that you can reduce your risk of heart disease by a whopping 16% by eating these greens daily.